epiverse-trace/epiparameter/tests/testthat/_snaps/list_distributions.md

       6                                                                                                                                                                                                                                                                                                                                                  Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets
       7                                                                                                                                                                                                                                                                        Pooled analysis on several data sets, see Rudolph et al 2014 for references of datasets.
 This is a subset of data containing only mosquito-transmitted infections
       8                                                                                                                                                                                                                                                                                          Analysis on data from  Bradburne AF, Bynoe ML, Tyrrell DA.
 Eff ects of a “new” human respiratory virus in volunteers.
 Br Med J 1967; 3: 767–69.
-      9
+      9                                                                                                                                                                                                                                                                                                                                                                                                                     No additional notes.
       10                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
       11                                                                                                                                                                   These estimates for the incubation period of influenza A from Lessler et al. 2009 are different from the estimates from the complete data, as they remove Henle et al. 1945 J Immunol, as it is an outlier in the dataset (n=61).
 Values found at the bottom Table 3.
       12                                                                                                                                                                                                                                                                                                                                                Pooled analysis on several data sets, see Lessler et al. 2009 for references of datasets
       13                                                                                                                                                                                                                                                                                                                                                                                                                    No additional notes.
       14                                                                                                                                                                                                                                                                                                                                                    Gamma and weibull distributions had equally good fit to the data.
+Gamma, exponential
       15                                                                                                                                                                                                                                                                                                                                                  Gamma and weibull distributions had equally good fit to the data.
+Weibull, exponential
       16                                                                                                                                                                                                                                                                                                                                                                    Data from Lessler et al 2009 using double interval-censored analysis
       17                                                                                                                                                                                                                                                                                                                                                                    Data from Lessler et al 2009 using single interval-censored analysis
       18                                                                                                            The mid-point of the exposure time was used to approximate an exact exposure time instead of interval-censoring.
 This can lead to a possible bias (overestimation) in incubation times.
 It was ambiguously reported whether the mean is the mean of the distribution or the meanlog parameter of the lognormal distribution.